-HER2 is a tyrosine kinase receptor growth-promoting protein expressed on the surface of many types of tumors, including gastric cancer.
-Approximately one in five gastric cancers globally are HER2 positive. ^{5,6}
+HER2 is a tyrosine kinase receptor growth-promoting protein expressed on the surface of many types of tumors including breast cancer.
+HER2 protein overexpression may occur as a result of HER2 gene amplification and is often associated with aggressive disease and poor prognosis in breast cancer.
+Approximately one in five cases of breast cancer are considered HER2 positive.